-We practice human-centered design, a creative approach to problem solving that starts with people and arrives at new solutions that meet their needs.
+We practice human-centered design, a creative approach to problem solving that starts with people and arrives at context-specific solutions.

 Designing meaningful and innovative solutions begins with understanding people’s needs, goals and behaviours.